hashicorp/terraform-provider-azurerm/website/docs/r/workloads_sap_virtual_instance.html.markdown

 * `os_disk_name` - (Optional) The full name of the OS Disk attached to the VM.
 Changing this forces a new resource to be created.

-* `vm_name` - (Optional) The full name of the Virtual Machine in a single server SAP system.
+* `virtual_machine_name` - (Optional) The full name of the Virtual Machine in a single server SAP system.
 Changing this forces a new resource to be created.

 ---